-We consent to the reference to our firm under the captions "Experts" and "Selected Consolidated Financial Information" and to the use of our report dated January 31, 1997, in the Registration Statement, (Form SB-2) and related Prospectus of Integrated Surgical Systems, Inc. for the registration of 1,993,250 shares of its common stock and warrants to purchase 159,460 shares of its common stock.
+We consent to the reference to our firm under the captions "Experts" and "Selected Consolidated Financial Information" and to the use of our report dated January 31, 1997, in Post-Effective Amendment No. 1 to the Registration Statement (Form SB-2, Nos.
+333-9207 and 16539) and related Prospectus of Integrated Surgical Systems, Inc. for the registration of 2,058,750 shares of its common stock and warrants to purchase 152,500 shares of its common stock.